jozavala-msft/data-accelerator/FAQ.md

 ````
  - If you see an error related to AAD app admin consent policies (i.e. Unexpected End of JSON), please see step above  Please ask your tenant admin to run admin steps
  - If you see an error related to Azure login, your deployment may occur on a different account.
 Please make sure you log in Azure with the right information
- - I am a guest of a tenant, how can I deploy DataX?
+ ### I am a guest of a tenant, how can I deploy DataX?
 You need to be a contributor of the tenant, please speak to your admin to gain access.
- - How many resources does the ARM template create?
-We create 1 resource group for all 24 resources.
+ ### How many resources does the ARM template create?
+ The ARM template creates 1 resource group for all 24 resources.
- - The same resource group can host 1 or more products but we recommend separate subscription for each instance for now
+ The same resource group can host 1 or more products but we recommend separate subscription for each instance for now

 		e.g.
 		If your product name is A and the resource  group name is RG_A, the ARM template will create them like below: